qorix-group/process_description/process/folder_templates/features/feature_name/safety_analysis/fmea.rst

        :sufficient: <yes|no>
        :status: <valid|invalid>

- .. note::   argument is inside the 'content'.
-Therefore content is mandatory
+ .. note::   Argument is inside the 'content'.
+Therefore content is mandatory.

 .. attention::
     The above directive must be updated according to your feature FMEA.